 - A. Planning Director.
 The Planning Director or designee shall be responsible for checking the site plan for general completeness and compliance with such administrative requirements as may be established prior to routing copies thereof to reviewing departments, agencies and officials.
-The Planning Director shall see that all reviews are completed in a timely manner and that site plans are submitted to the Planning Commission within a reasonable period, except under abnormal circumstances, from the receipt thereof in the planning office. - B. All site plans shall be submitted for consideration by the Planning Commission after having been reviewed for completeness by the Planning Director and appropriate state or county departments, relative to the following requirements: - (1) The location and design of the vehicular entrances and exits for streets giving access to the site and pedestrian traffic. - (2) The concurrence of the State Department of Transportation or County Department of Public Works with the location and design of the vehicular entrances and exits to and from state- or county-maintained streets and highways. - (3) Location and adequacy of automobile parking areas. - (4) Adequate provision for traffic circulation and control within the site and for access to adjoining property. - (5) Compliance with requirements of this chapter for setbacks and screening. - (6) Adequacy of drainage, water supply, fire protection and sanitary sewer facilities. - (7) Compliance with applicable established design criteria, construction standards and specifications for all improvements as may be required by the Town Council and Town ordinances. - (8) Check for inclusion of erosion and sediment control measures. - (9) Compliance with this chapter.
+The Planning Director shall see that all reviews are completed in a timely manner and that site plans are submitted to the Planning Commission within a reasonable period, except under abnormal circumstances, from the receipt thereof in the planning office. - B. All site plans shall be submitted for consideration by the Planning Commission after having been reviewed for completeness by the Planning Director and appropriate state or county departments, relative to the following requirements: - (1) The location and design of the vehicular entrances and exits for streets giving access to the site and pedestrian traffic. - (2) The concurrence of the State Department of Transportation or County Department of Public Works with the location and design of the vehicular entrances and exits to and from state- or county-maintained streets and highways. - (3) Location and adequacy of automobile parking areas. - (4) Adequate provision for traffic circulation and control within the site and for access to adjoining property. - (5) Compliance with requirements of this chapter for setbacks and screening. - (6) Adequacy of drainage, water supply, fire protection and sanitary sewer facilities. - (7) Compliance with applicable established design criteria, construction standards and specifications for all improvements as may be required by the Town Council and town ordinances. - (8) Check for inclusion of erosion and sediment control measures.

-- (10) Availability and adequacy of other public services. - (11) Reforestation plan.
+- (9) Compliance with this chapter. - (10) Availability and adequacy of other public services. - (11) Reforestation plan. - ~ 155- 124.

-§ 155-124.
 General site development standards.
+[Added 5-10-1999; amended 3-12-2001 by Ord.
+No. 96]

-In furtherance of the purposes of this chapter and to assure public safety and general welfare, the Town shall require the improvements as shown in the following standards section:
+In furtherance of the purposes of this chapter and to assure public safety and general welfare, the town shall require the improvements as shown in the following standards section: